drs-p/group-concept-mapping/README.md

 Group Concept Mapping
 =====================

-This implements Jackson and Trochim's "Concept Mapping" algorithm [1].
+This implements Jackson and Trochim's Concept Mapping algorithm [1].
-This is more commonly known as "group concept mapping", to avoid confusion with other things also called "concept mapping".
+This is nowadays more commonly known as "group concept mapping", to avoid confusion with other things also called "concept mapping".

 1. Kristin M. Jackson and William M. K. Trochim, _"Concept Mapping as an Alternative Approach for the Analysis of Open-Ended Survey Responses"_, Organizational Research Methods, Vol. 5 No. 4, October 2002 (pp. 307-336)

 This was written mainly to process the data for S's papers, not as a general tool, so there isn't a lot of documentation :-(

+The program is called as

+    groupconceptmapping.py [options] input.xlsx min_clusters [max_clusters]

-The input is a .xlsx file containing all statements (vertically) and all labeled groups (horizontally); cell (i, j) contains "1" if the i'th statement is included in the j'th group, and "0" otherwise:
+The input  file `input.xlsx` is an Excel file with a single sheet, containing all statements in the first column and all labeled groups in the first row;
+cell (_i_, _j_) contains `1` if the _i_'th statement is included in the _j_'th group,
+and `0` otherwise:

             lbl1    lbl2    lbl3    ...
     stmt1   0       1       0       ...